SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/request/create.md

 ## Steps

-1. Go to the main **Request** page.
+1. Go to the main **Requests** page.
 2. Tap **+**.
 3. Enter a descriptive title for the request.
 4. Tap **Add people**, select one or more customers, and tap **OK**.
 5. Choose owner: Unassigned, automatically assigned, or set a specific person.
 6. Select a category and optionally choose tags.
 7. Add other details as necessary.
-For example, tap and select a sale and/or project to link it to the request.Expand to see more fields.
+For example, tap and select a sale and/or project to link it to the request.
+Expand to see more fields.

     [!include[Configure visible fields](../includes/tip-visible-fields.md)]

 8. [Add a message][6] (mandatory).
-9. Save the request.
+9. Tap **Save**.

 ## Open request on selected contact